jwplayer/applicaster-docs/language.md

 1. Add the Applicaster DI Plugin to your project
 1. Add an ISO 2 letter language  code to the media items in JW Player media items

-The system will filter the feed/playlist on the language
+The pipes2 middleware will filter the feed/playlist on the language

 ### Alternative 1 Tag based
 Applicaster will filter the feed/playlist on tags according to format `lang:{country code}`